Where to Eat & Drink

 For more, explore our interactive Flathead Farm Map.

 Local craft breweries produce more than 40 varieties of ales and lagers that are made with Montana-grown malts, hand-picked local hops and the best flavors of the area—huckleberries and Flathead cherries.
 In addition to breweries, you’ll also find local distilleries that serve up small-batch spirits—including whiskey, gin, absinthe, rum and vodka—that are handcrafted in the shadows of the Rocky Mountains.
-Meanwhile, you can also enjoy wines made with local fruit at Glacier Sun and Tailing Loop wineries or sip on cider at Rough Cut Hard Cider.
+Meanwhile, you can also enjoy wines at MontaVino Winery, Glacier Sun Winery and Water's Edge Winery & Bistro or sip some craft cider at Rough Cut Hard Cider.

 Learn more about our local libations.